Illumina/gvcfgenotyper/docs/merging.md

 ### Step 2.

  We apply the normalisation routine described in the [vt paper](https://academic.oup.com/bioinformatics/article/31/13/2202/196142) to all indels.
-As of NorthStar 5, all bi-allelic variants (one `ALT`) appear normalised so this step is mostly redundant.
+Note that in that all Strelka bi-allelic variants (one `ALT`) appear normalised so this step is mostly redundant.
 However a small number of multi-allelics still appear unnormalised, this seems to be occurring at overlapping variants.

 For example, take the following variant: